-PostgreSQL converts all column and table names to lowercase in the SQL query.
+PostgreSQL internally converts all column and table names to lowercase when executing the SQL query.

 If the column or table name contains uppercase letters, we need to use double quotes to be able to reference them.